 While the National Center for Juvenile Justice (NCJJ) has benefited greatly from the work of others, any errors in this analysis and data presentation package are the responsibility of NCJJ.
 This package has been made available to the public so that interested users can explore the characteristics of victims of violence.
 NCJJ assumes no liability for any alleged or actual damages arising from use of this application.

-The 2013 Victim-level extract prepared by ICPSR includes information on more than 5.5 million victims reported by law enforcement agencies from 35 states and the District of Columbia with an incident date occurring in year 2013.
+The 2016 Victim-level extract prepared by ICPSR includes information on nearly 6 million victims reported by law enforcement agencies from 38 states and the District of Columbia with an incident date occurring in year 2016.
 With this as the starting point, NCJJ created the data files used in this application as follows.

 In developing this data analysis tool, NCJJ prepared two separate data extracts.
 The first extract represents all victims of violence reported by participating law enforcement agencies, while the second extract contains only victims of domestic violence.
 The primary distinction between these two data files is how we identified victims of domestic violence.
 For both extracts, the data were limited to only records in which the age of the offender was at least 7 years or "missing".
 A detailed explanation of the procedures used by NCJJ to create the data files used in this application can be found below.